manticoresoftware/manticoresearch-php/docs/indexclass.md

 Deletes documents using a query expression which can be passed either as an array or as a [Query](query.md) object.

-Example with query as array:
+An example with query as array:

 ```php
 $index->deleteDocuments(['match'=>['*'=>'apple']]);
 ```

-Example with query as Query object:
+An example with query as Query object:

 ```php
 $index->deleteDocuments( new \Manticoresearch\Query\MatchQuery('apple','*'));